nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Table feature

 #### Implementation
-The `table` command allows users to generate a statistical table either categorised by `gender`, `subject`, `sec level` or `enrol date`.
+The `table` command allows users to generate a statistical table categorised by `gender`, `subject`, `sec level` or `enrol date`.

 When the user enters a table command, the `AddressBookParser` parses the user's input and return a `TableCommand`.

-Note that there is no specifically a TableCommandParser for `TableCommand` just like `ListCommand`, `ExitCommand` and `HelpCommand`.
+Note that there is no specific TableCommandParser for `TableCommand` just like `ListCommand`, `ExitCommand` and `HelpCommand`.
 The `AddressBookParser` can parse and return a `TableCommand`directly.

 The parameters entered by user expected for a table command are either `g/`, `s/`, `l/` or `d/`.
-When the `TableCommand` instance created by `AddressBookParser` executes, it will return the corresponding CommandResult.
-E.g. `GenderTableCommandResult` created for the case `table g/` is entered by user.
+When the `TableCommand` instance created by `AddressBookParser` executes, it will return the corresponding CommandResult. e.g. `GenderTableCommandResult` created when `table g/` is entered.
 This `XXXTableCommandResult` carries the counts for each category that will be used for generating the table.

 The following sequence diagram shows how the `table` command works.
 In this example, the user is executing the following command: `table s/`

 <puml src="diagrams/TableSequenceDiagram.puml" alt="TableSequenceDiagram" />

 As shown in the sequence diagram, when the `AddressBookParser` parses the arguments to the TableCommand, it creates a TableCommand instance by passing in `s/` as argument so that when this `TableCommand` execute, it will return a `SubjectTableCommandResult` instance as specified by `s/`.

-<div style="page-break-after: always;"></div>

 The following activity diagram summarizes what happens when a user executes a `table` command: